symfony-cmf/symfony-cmf-docs/cookbook/create_basic_cms_auto_routing.rst

     There exists a bundle called :doc:`../bundles/simple_cms/index` which provides a similar solution to the one proposed in this tutorial.
 It combines the route, menu and content into a single document and uses a custom router.
-This approach differs in that it will combine only the menu and content into a single document, the routes will be managed automatically and the native CMF ``DynamicRouter`` will be used.
+The approach taken in this tutorial will combine only the menu and content into a single document, the routes will be managed automatically and the native CMF ``DynamicRouter`` will be used.